 Monart Spa has appeared on a few lists of best spas in the world yet it seems few people I speak with have heard of it – unless they are Irish!
-Every Irish person I have met since visiting there knows about Monart Spa.
+Every Irish person I have met since visiting there knows about Monart Spa Ireland.
 Apparently, it is quite popular with Irish footballers and their partners and other Irish celebrities!

-Inside everything is lush and relaxing.
+Inside Monart Ireland everything is lush and relaxing.
 The staff are absolutely lovely and everything you expect in Ireland.
-There is the most lovely feel at Monart Spa – it is a very friendly and happy place.
+There is the most lovely feel at Monart Spa Wexford – it is a very friendly and happy place.
 Some spas can seem almost a bit snobbish but Monart is the opposite.
 And very importantly Monart is an adults-only property so your bliss will not be interrupted by little people.

-Monart Spa Review: The rooms
+Monart Spa Review: The Rooms

-The rooms at Monart are lovely.
+The rooms at Monart Spa are lovely.
 Their beds are fantastic – very large, very comfortable and a nice high thread count on the sheets and the duvet cover!
 The rooms are also large and virtually all of them have a terrace or a balcony.
 I have stayed in deluxe rooms both time and found these huge and more than enough room – I can’t imagine how big the suites must be!

 The entrance to Monart Spa was built in 1740.
-This building now houses the Library, a drawing room and two suites.
+This building now houses the Monart Library, a drawing room and two suites.
 You can also have tea and coffee here and it usually has the latest newspapers.
-Monart does encourage you not to really look at news etc during your stay but if you need a sneak peek this is the place.
-We also found that the wifi was strongest in this area.
+Monart Spa does encourage you not to really look at news etc during your stay but if you need a sneak peek this is the place.
+We also found that wifi was strongest in this area.
 It is also a lovely area to sit and read.

-Monart: The Spa
+The Spa at Monart

 Definitely the highlight of any stay at Monart is The Spa!
 It is huge and there is so much on offer!
 The core of The Spa is the Thermal Suite.
-There are several different rooms at different temperatures and a mix of steam and sauna.
-In between rooms are a cold water small pool for your feet.
+There are several different rooms at different temperatures and a mix of steam room and sauna.
+In between rooms is a cold water small pool for your feet.
 There is a suggested order to move through the different rooms and one is even outside.

 It is possible to run around the property which I did several times.
 It is not the longest run but it was lovely!